Practical : Data exploration and visualization¶

 To begin working with the dataset in Google Colab, you need to first upload the 'housing.csv' file.
 This can be accomplished by clicking on the 'Files'button located on the left side of the Colab interface (the icon that looks like a folder).
 You have the option to either drag and drop the file or use the upload button for this purpose.
 As an alternative, Google Drive can be mounted within Colab, allowing you to access and upload the dataset directly from there.

-4. Read the housing.csv dataset using the read_csv() function.
+4. Read the housing.csv dataset using the read_csv() function which is part of pandas library.
 Store the dataframe to a variable called houses.
 Check the first lines of the dataframe using head() and the last ones with the tail() function

 #code to mount google drive